-The cosmopolitan is one of the most popular cocktails for good reasons.
+The cosmopolitan is one of the most popular cocktails for good reasons-it's a well-known favorite on National Cocktail Day.
 The cocktail is beautiful to look at and is a treat to the taste buds.

 Cosmopolitan cocktails are among the many drinks to know as a bartender, as they are trendy and picturesque.
 They also contain various types of alcohol and mixers that every bartender will have on hand.

 History Of Cosmopolitans